arestrom/Chehalis/README.md

 ## Permissions

 In order to use this application you **must** first be granted permissions to the database.
-Please contact the database administrator to be whitelisted and granted the appropriate permissions.
+For WDFW employees, please contact the database administrator to be whitelisted and granted the appropriate permissions.
 When you run the application the user name is set by default to be the same as the user name of the person that logged into the computer.
 This is by design.
 It allows recording the user name to the database `created_by` or `modified_by` fields anytime new entries, updates, or edits are committed.

 The first time you use the application you will be automatically routed to an entry form to enable storing your database credentials and